blueimp/Gallery/README.md

   index: 0,
   // The number of elements to load around the current index:
   preloadRange: 2,
-  // The transition speed between slide changes in milliseconds:
+  // The transition duration between slide changes in milliseconds:
-  transitionSpeed: 300,
+  transitionDuration: 300,
-  // The transition speed for automatic slide changes, set to an integer
+  // The transition duration for automatic slide changes, set to an integer
-  // greater 0 to override the default transition speed:
+  // greater 0 to override the default transition duration:
-  slideshowTransitionSpeed: 500,
+  slideshowTransitionDuration: 500,
   // The event object for which the default action will be canceled
   // on Gallery initialization (e.g. the click event to open the Gallery):
   event: undefined,